-My academic research interests are in the fields of twentieth-century women's writing, Irish, British, and North American literature, literary responses to the pain of Revolution and Civil War, anti-colonial history and intergenerational memory/postmemory, and migration and diasporic identity.
+My interests are in the fields of twentieth-century women's fiction, Irish, British, and North American literature, literary responses to the pain of Revolution and Civil War, anti-colonial history and intergenerational memory/postmemory, and migration and diasporic identity.

 I have written three academic books, Margaret Atwood and the Female Bildungsroman (2009), Women and Exile in Contemporary Irish Fiction (2013), and Irishness in North American Women's Writing: Transatlantic Affinities (2021).
 I am a member of the University’s research network, Routes: Migration, Mobility, Displacement.

 I have a special interest in New York magazine culture and have published four essays on Maeve Brennan's writing for The New Yorker, including '"A Sort of Rathmines Version of a Dior Design": Maeve Brennan, Self-Fashioning, and the Uses of Style' for Women: A Cultural Review and an article on Brennan's years at Harper's Bazaar, 'Maeve Brennan, Celebrity, and Harper's Bazaar in the 1940s'.

 I have received a number of awards for research, including an Arts and Humanities Research Council Fellowship, a Fulbright Scholar Award, a British Library-Eccles Centre Fellowship in North American Studies, and a John F. Kennedy Institute for North American Studies Fellowship.